Bl4ckM1rror/OctopusKeylogger/README.md

 # Usage
 1 - Run Builder.exe

-2 - Enter your Telegram api token and Telegram chat id informations
+2 - Enter your Telegram api token and Telegram chat id information

 3 - Check your telegram bot, and enter the 2FA code you received